A Mandalay - Lashio train on the famous Gokteik viaduct in Shan state, Myanmar.

 After Pyin Oo Lwin the train snakes its way through pleasant countryside to the highlight of the trip, the crossing of a spectacular valley on the dramatic Gokteik viaduct, just after Gokteik station.
 You'll see the viaduct on the left-hand side of the train as you leave Gokteik station, The train then curves left onto the bridge.
 The Gokteik viaduct was built in 1901 by an American firm of contractors who won the tender with a design allegedly far more advanced than any of the other bids.
 When built, it had the highest span of any bridge in the British Empire, and was the only American-built bridge in the Empire, too.
 Rumour has it that the Burmese government did no maintenance on the bridge whilst a British insurance policy was still in force, but you'll be relieved to hear that the bridge was renovated in the 1990s.
 The train passes over at walking pace, and you may be prevented from taking photographs as the Burmese consider the bridge to be of strategic importance.
 Don't lean out of the window and look downwards if you suffer from vertigo!
 Expect an arrival at the other end around 15-60 minutes late.

-If you want to do a day trip over the famous Gokteik viaduct: Gokteik station is on the Mandalay side of the famous Gokteik viaduct, in other words, coming from Mandalay or Pyin Oo Lwin, the train arrives at Gokteik station before crossing the viaduct.
+How to do a day trip from Mandalay over the famous Gokteik viaduct: Gokteik station is on the Mandalay side of the famous Gokteik viaduct, in other words, coming from Mandalay or Pyin Oo Lwin, the train arrives at Gokteik station before crossing the viaduct.
 If you want to cross the viaduct on the train and immediately return south, you should buy a ticket to the station beyond Gokteik, a little place called Nawngpeng, see the timetable above.
 This is where the northbound and southbound trains pass each other on the single line, so you can go from Mandalay or Pyin Oo Lwin to the viaduct and back in a day.
 Make sure you're ready to jump off the northbound train and onto the southbound train on the adjacent track, as if the northbound train is late and the southbound already waiting, it will leave as soon as the northbound train arrives and it gets the 'right away'.
 You won't have time to buy a ticket at Nawngpeng station, just jump onto the southbound train back to Pyin Oo Lwin or Mandalay and pay on board.

 The sun cuts through the early morning mist on the train to Pyin Oo Lwin (Maymyo) Station trader selling fresh flowers, at a station on the Mandalay - Pyin Oo Lwin - Lashio line.